 Your body naturally produces cholesterol, a waxy substance that it needs to make hormones and digestive fluids.
 Your liver is capable of making all the cholesterol your body needs – this is called blood cholesterol.
 You can also get cholesterol from food – this is called dietary cholesterol.
 Animal foods like beef, chicken, pork and eggs have cholesterol.
 Vegetables and plant-based foods do not have cholesterol.

 High blood cholesterol levels are a risk factor for heart disease.
-At one time, it was thought that dietary cholesterol was the main reason for high blood cholesterol levels but studies have shown that this is not the case.
+At one time, it was thought that dietary cholesterol was the main reason for high blood cholesterol levels but more recent research has shown that this is not the case.
 Although some foods contain high amounts of cholesterol, saturated fat and trans fat have a higher impact on blood cholesterol levels than dietary cholesterol.
 There are many reasons why you may have high blood cholesterol levels.
-Genetics, body weight, and your diet are all factors that impact your blood cholesterol levels.
+Genetics, and your diet are two factors that impact your blood cholesterol levels.

 How many eggs can you eat in a day?